DMIT-1508/sep-2022-a06-workbook-dgilleland/Docs/mynotes/CommandLine.md

   - To just take all your changes from the current path on down, you can type `git add .` where the dot (`.`) means the "current path".
 - `git commit -m "Your Message"`

+## GitHub CLI

+- `gh browse` - open up the current repository's remote in your browser